Iran fuel price hikes will be big test for Rouhani

-He has promised more social freedoms and repaired some of the economic damage of the sanctions; the rial currency has stabilized and sky-high inflation has started to come down.
+He has promised more social freedoms and repaired some of the economic damage of the sanctions; the rial currency has stabilised and sky-high inflation has started to come down.

 But this could be threatened if Rouhani's government mishandles planned cuts in the massive state subsidies which keep domestic prices of gasoline and other fuels far below global levels.